jbush001/NyuziProcessor/tests/cosimulation/README.md

 co-simulation.
 It executes programs in lock-step in the Verilog simulator and C based emulator and compares instruction side effects.
 If they do not match, it flags an error.
 This works with real programs and random instruction sequences created by the generate_random utility.
+Each file is a separate test.

 Randomized cosimulation is a common processor verification technique.
 Here are a few papers that describe its application in some commercial processors: